Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 A healthy weight is crucial for your dog's quality of life.

-🐾 Pay attention to your dog's body shape and energy - an active, agile dog with a visible waist is usually at its ideal weight.
+🐾 Pay attention to your dog's body shape and energy level – an active, agile dog with a visible waist is usually at its ideal weight.

 Back to blog